-Violation of this policy: Please note that United States copyright law prohibits the webcast, broadcast, transmission, retransmission, or other duplication of any copyrighted performance, programming, and/or other such content.
-Violating of the “no filming” rule may result in removal from the event, for the day/night and/or duration of the weekend.
-Further, if you post unauthorized video online (e.g. to a social or video-sharing website), we reserve the right to protect our intellectual property, however necessary, including but not limited to reporting your infringement to the proper authorities, legal action, and/or a permanent ban from attending future BHoF events.
+Please note that United States copyright law prohibits the webcast, broadcast, transmission, retransmission, or other duplication of any copyrighted performance, programming, and/or other such content.
+Violation of the “no filming” rule may result in removal from the event, for the day/night and/or duration of the Weekender.
+Furthermore, if you post unauthorized video online (e.g. to a social or video-sharing website), we reserve the right to protect our intellectual property however necessary, including but not limited to reporting your infringement to the proper authorities, legal action, and/or a permanent ban from attending future BHoF events.

-Backstage access: The backstage area is restricted to performers and production team only.
-No photography, videography, or any press or media permitted backstage under any circumstances.
+The backstage area is restricted to performers and production team only.
+No photography, videography, or any press or media permitted backstage under any circumstance.

-Performers: BHoF has engaged professionals to film the Weekend’s events.
-If you would like footage of your BHoF Weekend act or have a project that requires video from the Weekend, it will be available for a nominal fee.
+BHoF engages professionals to film Weekender events.
+If you would like footage of your BHoF Weekender act or have a project that requires video from the Weekender, it will be available for a nominal fee.

-View-obstructing attire: In the Showroom Theater during the shows, avoid wearing hats or wigs/hairstyles that obstruct the view of patrons sitting behind you.
+Please avoid wearing hats or wigs/hairstyles that obstruct the view of patrons sitting behind you in the Showroom Theatre.
 We do not want to regulate anyone’s fashion tastes (especially at this event!) but please be mindful of this as we get complaints every year!